mdamien/json-comment/README.md

 ﻿# Json Comment

-A wrapper to JSON parsers allowing comments and multiline strings
+A wrapper to JSON parsers allowing comments, multiline strings and trailing commas

 - - -